 - 1. Either party may initiate the appeal process by sending a written appeal to the Dean of the College within 30 calendar days of the announcement of the decision by the Chair of the Department. - 2.
 The written appeal must be signed and include the original description of the facts, a clear explanation of why the party filing the appeal found the outcome(s) of both the Director of Graduate Studies and Chair proceedings and decision(s) unsatisfactory, and a statement of the desired resolution/remedy. - 3.
 The Dean of the College will acknowledge receipt of the appeal within five business days of receipt of the written appeal. - 4.
 The Dean of the College (or designee) will proceed with one of two options: - a.
 The Dean or his/her designee will meet with the parties involved, either individually or together, before reaching a decision.
 The Dean or his/her designee can confidentially consult with the appropriate persons who may be knowledgeable about the policies, practices and issues involved.
 The Dean or his/her designee shall endeavor to convey a written decision and, where appropriate, the remedy, to the parties involved within 30 calendar days of receipt of the letter of appeal.
-The written decision of the Dean or his/her designee will contain a statement of the issues, the Dean's or his/her designee's findings of fact, the controlling policy provisions, the Chair's assessment regarding the merits of the grievance, and a disposition of the grievance, including the remedy and/or disciplinary actions. or
+The written decision of the Dean or his/her designee will contain a statement of the issues, the Dean's or his/her designee's findings of fact, b.
+The Dean or his/her designee will convene a panel of two graduate faculty members and one graduate student (or staff person if one of the parties is a member of the staff) to confidentially review the matter and make a recommendation to the Dean or his/her designee.
+The panel will conduct its review in an impartial and unbiased manner.
+The Dean or his/her designee will provide a copy of the letter of appeal and other documentation as appropriate.
+The panel will offer to meet with the parties involved, either individually or together, before reaching a decision.
+The panel can confidentially consult with the appropriate persons who may be knowledgeable about the policies, practices and issues involved.
+The panel shall endeavor to convey a written decision and, where appropriate, the remedy, to the parties involved within 30 calendar days of receipt of the letter of appeal.
+The written report of the panel will contain a statement of the issues, the panel's findings of fact, the controlling policy provisions, the panel's assessment regarding the merits of the grievance, and a recommended disposition of the grievance, including a suggested remedy and/or disciplinary actions.
+The Dean or his/her designee shall endeavor to convey a written decision and, where appropriate, the remedy, to the parties involved within 15 calendar days of receipt of the panel's report.

-&lt;sup>3 If the grievance is with the Department Chair then the appeal will be sent to the Associate Chair.
+&lt;sup>3 If the grievance is with the Department Chair then the appeal will be sent to the Associate Chair the controlling policy provisions, the Chair's assessment regarding the merits of the grievance, and a disposition of the grievance, including the remedy and/or disciplinary actions. or